Installation and setup

 pip install rms-metadata-tools

-To work from a checkout (recommended when you are adding or modifying a host configuration, since the runnable host scripts live in the source tree):
+To work from a checkout (recommended when you are adding or modifying a host configuration, since host configuration lives in the source tree):

 git clone https://github.com/SETI/rms-metadata-tools.git